 Q: Will the Learning Fund cover activities planned for the summer months?

-A: Yes, as long as the criteria are met: sufficient funds must be available, the student cannot currently be truant, the student must be enrolled with EPIC for the next school year, and families need to submit the purchase order/s to the vendor/s in time for the vendor/s to submit summer invoices by June 15 (date subject to change).
+A: Yes, as long as the criteria are met: sufficient funds must be available, the student cannot currently be truant, the student must be enrolled with EPIC for the next school year, and families need to submit the purchase order/s to the vendor/s in time for the vendor/s to submit summer invoices by the end-of-school deadline (information is emailed spring semester).

 **PLEASE NOTE: If you do not submit a purchase order before the vendor sends in the invoice, EPIC will NOT pay for the service.
 If you submit a purchase order and the vendor does not send in an invoice before the summer deadline, YOU will be responsible for the amount owed to the vendor.